Three undergraduate degrees are offered by the Faculty of Architecture and Design.

 This undergraduate degree leads into the two-year Master of Building Science for those wishing to become professional project managers, sustainable engineers, building scientists, or have a satisfying career in the building industry.

 Find out more information about the Bachelor of Building Science.

 Bachelor of Design Innovation

 The Bachelor of Design Innovation (BDI) degree is a three-year programme of full-time study.
-Students specialise in one of three design disciplines and have the opportunity to combine studies in design with a minor in another discipline such as Psychology, Anthropology, Māori or Pacific Studies, Writing, Film or Media Studies.
+Students specialise in one of five design disciplines and have the opportunity to combine studies in design with a minor in another discipline such as Psychology, Anthropology, Māori or Pacific Studies, Writing, Film or Media Studies.
 This provides students with opportunities to configure your course of study to suit your individual interests and intended careers.